The Role of Additives in Motor Oil Performance

 • Friction Modifiers can be used to give oil more ‘slippery’ characteristics.
 In motor oils, friction modifiers are used to increase the oil’s lubricity for the purpose of reducing friction and improving fuel economy.

 • Rust & Corrosion Inhibitors form a protective barrier over component surfaces to seal out water and contaminants.
 While most rust and corrosion inhibitors work by forming a physical barrier, some rust inhibitors function by neutralizing acids.
+Oxidation of metal may be referred to as either corrosion or rust.
+Rust describes the oxidation of iron, while corrosion describes the deterioration of other metals such as aluminum, magnesium, copper and/or copper-containing metals (yellow metals).

 • Viscosity Index (VI) Improvers are long-chain polymers that help control the viscosity of multi-grade motor oils.
 They expand and contract as temperatures vary.
 High temperatures cause VI improvers to expand and reduce oil thinning; low temperatures cause VI improvers to contract and have little impact on oil viscosity.
 Basically, reduce the rate of viscosity change when temperatures rise or fall.
+VI improvers can be subject to shear conditions.
+Permanent shearing of VI improvers can result in psiton-ring sticking due to deposit formation, increased oil consumption and accelerated equipment wear.
+Because VI improvers can be subject to shear conditions, formulating an oil using little or no VI improvers can be advantageous.
+In addition to problems caused by shear stability, quality of VI improvers varies dramatically and cannot always be easily determined.

 Like most commodities, motor oil additives are available in varying degrees of quality.
 AMSOIL uses only the best additives available to formulate AMSOIL synthetic lubricants.